johnmatzakos/predict-covid-19/README.md

 <strong>Development Status: In Progress...</strong>

-Note: Each python script is dedicated to each phase of the data mining process and the driver script, hence Main.py, executes each phase accordingly.
+Note about project structure: Each python script is dedicated to each phase of the data mining process and the driver script, hence Main.py, executes each phase accordingly.

 Data Source: https://github.com/CSSEGISandData/COVID-19